JOB POSTING #207

 Bargaining Unit Position

-We are seeking a dynamic and innovative individual who will work enthusiastically to deliver recovery oriented, client and family centered and comprehensive services that meet client needs, ensures client safety and works within a quality improvement framework to identify opportunities for enhancing quality and quantitative outcomes of the services.
+We are seeking a dynamic and innovative individual who will work enthusiastically to deliver recovery oriented, client and family centered and comprehensive services that meet client needs.
+They will ensure client safety and work within a quality improvement framework to identify opportunities for enhancing quality and quantitative outcomes of the services.
 Client and family centered care is guiding principle at Cota that helps improve decision making processes, health outcome and client experiences.
-The successful individual will embed this guiding principle into their work.
+The successful individual will embed this guiding principle into their work and demonstrates respect, understanding and values the diversity of communities & individuals served.

 About the Position: